InjectiveLabs/docs/source/includes/_overview.md

 - Price = $35,000
 - Quantity = 0.75 BTC

-which is getting fully matched.
+which is fully matched.
 First, the position is fully closed:

 - OrderMarginUsedForClosing = OrderMargin * CloseQuantity / OrderQuantity
 - OrderMarginUsedForClosing = $10,000 * 0.5 / 0.75 = $6,667